 Yes, the disks of pie dough can be frozen for up to 5 months.
 Thaw in the refrigerator overnight before baking.
 You can also store fresh pie dough in the refrigerator for up to 5 days.

-I love to make pie crust with a food processor because it is the easiest way to prepare the dough without overworking it.
+I love to make pie dough with a food processor because it is the easiest way to prepare the dough without overworking it.
 However, you can also use a pastry cutter if you do not have a food processor.

 Recommended Recipes